Talks

 Decolonising Museums: Changing Curatorial Practices at the Pitt Rivers and Quai Branly

-Talk at the Linacre College Tuesday Seminar presenting my postdoctoral research on changing curatorial practices at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris, supported by the Carlsberg Foundation.
+Talk at the Linacre College Tuesday Seminar presenting the postdoctoral research on changing curatorial practices conducted at the Pitt Rivers Museum in Oxford and Musée du Quai Branly in Paris.

 Photo of wooden mask from Nigeria on display at Musée du Quai Branly by V. Nielsen (2022).